Operating Cash Flow: Your Key to Sustainable Growth

 What is Operating Cash Flow?

 Operating Cash Flow (OCF) is the actual cash a company earns or spends on its day-to-day business operations over a set time, like a quarter or a year.
 Think of it as your business’s financial heartbeat – it tells you whether you have the cash to keep things running smoothly.
-To learn more about the vital role cash flow plays in business survival, check out our article, Cash Flow: The Lifeline of Business Survival
+To learn more about the vital role cash flow plays in business survival, check out our article, Cash Flow Problems: The Silent Killer of Business Dreams

 Accrual vs. Cash Accounting (The “When” Matters)